 Provided integrated technical and operational evaluations and continuous evaluation of assigned MDAPs and major automated information systems for major milestone decisions, materiel changes, and materiel releases in support of the Army Acquisition Executive and force development.
 Continued to prepare integrated System Evaluation Plans and conduct integrated technical and operational evaluations for all Army weapon systems.
-Continued workload focus towards the evaluation of Rapid Initiative (RI) systems, Counter Improvised Explosive Device (IED) systems, and Urgent Material Releases. to include civilian pay costs for 411 authorizations for FY 12 (equates to approximately 93% of AEC's total budget).
-Additionally, provided Underbody Blast Modeling and Simulation support to provide early identification of vehicle improvements that directly impact Soldier survivability; improved test design; provided additional evaluation data to support acquisition.
-Endstate was to have a valid, accredited model to evalute crew survivability.
-Also, provided Center for Reliability and Growth in response to DUSD (ATL) and AAE policies mandating Reliability Growth programs and periodic assessments for major systems.
+To include civilian pay costs for 386 authorizations for FY 13 (equates to approximately 94% of AEC's total budget).
+Additionally, provide Underbody Blast Modeling and Simulation support to provide early identification of vehicle improvements that directly impact Soldier survivability; improves test design; provides additional evaluation data to support acquisition.
+Endstate is to have a valid, accredited model to evalute crew survivability.
+Also, provide Center for Reliability and Growth in response to DUSD (ATL) and AAE policies mandating Reliability Growth programs and periodic assessments for major systems.
 These DOD and DA policies became Public Law 111-23 (The Weapon System Reform Act of 2009 - signed 22 May 2009).
-The Law emphasized that the service acquisition executive must ensure acquisition personnel had appropriate training and expertise to formulate robust RAM growth programs.
-The policies and Law were a result of a Defense Science Board report on Developmental Test and Evaluation (May 2008), showing that there had been a significant increase in the number of Department of Defense weapon system programs evaluated as not being operationally suitable.
-The report showed that about two thirds of Army systems from 1997 to 2006 failed to meet their realiability requirements during operational testing - primarily due to lack of material readiness due to poor system reliability and maintenance (RAM).
+The Law emphasizes that the service acquisition executive must ensure acquisition personnel have appropriate training and expertise to formulate robust RAM growth programs.
+The policies and Law are a result of a Defense Science Board report on Developmental Test and Evaluation (May 2008), showing that there has been a significant increase in the number of Department of Defense weapon system programs evaluated as not being operationally suitable.
+The report shows that about two thirds of Army systems from 1997 to 2006 failed to meet their realiability requirements during operational testing - primarily due to lack of material readiness due to poor system reliability and maintenance (RAM).
 Funding provided resources dedicated to developing critical tools, methodologies, policies, formal guidance, and educational materials required to implement new policies and improve weapon system reliability.

-FY 2013 Plans:
+FY 2014 Plans:

-Provides integrated technical and operational evaluations and continuous evaluation of assigned MDAPs and major automated information systems for major milestone decisions, material changes, and material releases in support of the Army Acquisition Executive and force development.
-Continues to prepare integrated System Evaluation Plans and conduct integrated technical
+Provide integrated technical and operational evaluations and continuous evaluation of assigned MDAPs and major automated information systems for major milestone decisions, materiel changes, and materiel releases in support of the Army Acquisition Executive and force development.
+Continue to prepare integrated System Evaluation Plans and conduct integrated technical and operational evaluations for all Army weapon systems.
+In support of Overseas Contingency Operations (OCO), Continue workload focus towards the evaluation of Rapid Initiative (RI) systems, Counter Improvised Explosive Device (IED) systems, and Urgent Material Releases. to include civilian pay costs for 439 authorizations for FY 14 (equates to approximately 94% of AEC's total budget).
+Additionally, provide Underbody Blast Modeling and Simulation support to provide early identification of

-FY 2012